0xA79D2E/uni-notes/prof quotes.md

->it's as different as bob and george
+> it's as different as Bob and George
 >\- tony when discussing the physical properties of cis-trans isomerized molecules

 > it's mickey-mouse